-When you file an appeal, be sure to let the MCO know of any new information that you have that will help them make a decision.
+When you file an appeal, be sure to let the MCO know of any new information that you have that will help them decide.
 The MCO will send you a letter letting you know that they received your appeal within five business days.
-While your appeal is being reviewed, you can still send or deliver any additional information that you think will help the MCO make a decision.
+While your appeal is being reviewed, you can still send or deliver any additional information that you think will help the MCO decide.